thanniq/NDZ/content/about/_index.md

 +++
 title = "About"
-description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors" enableComments = false
+description = "No Distraction Zone" date = "2023-05-25"
+aliases = ["about-us", "about-hugo", "contact"] author = "Thanni" enableComments = false
 +++

-NDZ is a community for remote workers and digital creators.
+NDZ is a community-first education platform for remote workers and digital creators.
 This journal is a beginner's guide and knowledge base for our forum.